CSU-Theory-Suite/theory-suite-wiki/sphinx/_build/html/_sources/computing_resources/paton_computing_resources.rst.txt

     alias acme='ssh $USER@acme.chem.colostate.edu'

 To gain access to ACME, contact an admin to make an account.
-The current admin for the Paton group is Abhijeet, and from the Kim group you can go to Sabari, or Collin (October 2024).
+The current admin for the Paton group are Abhijeet and Will, and from the Kim group you can go to Sabari or Elijah (December 2025).

 There are sample input files for many of the software that we use on ACME.
 If you would like to see example calculation input files, you can copy the folder